 Moreover, if you miss your connection, your compensation will be calculated, based on the total length of your journey, not only for the disrupted leg.

-SkyRefund will help you claim your missed connection compensation
+What if my connecting flight is delayed: SkyRefund will help you claim compensation

 At SkyRefund we help air passengers receive their rightful flight delay or cancellation compensation.
 Find out more about your passenger rights in case of a flight delay or simply check if you are eligible for delay compensation using our compensation calculator.